AirTag for Schools & Campuses

 Schools and universities are a lot of assets moving through a lot of buildings: laptops and tablets from classroom to classroom, AV carts between wings, lab equipment across courses, athletic gear between seasons.
 The clipboard sign-out scales to maybe a few dozen assets before it stops being honest.
 Most districts have thousands.

-The usual industrial answer — RFID, UWB, dense reader networks — doesn't fit the budget.
+The usual industrial answer — RFID, ultra-wideband (UWB), dense reader networks — doesn't fit the budget.
 A K–12 district running 5,000 Chromebooks isn't finding $200K for readers across every building.
 A university with 50,000 tracked assets needs a solution that scales without per-facility infrastructure cost.
 Those are basically non-starters before the procurement meeting even begins.

-AirTag tracking fits the education cost structure. $29 per tagged item, no reader install, no per-device cellular.
-Tag 2,000 of the high-value assets across a mid-sized campus and you're at roughly $58K one-time — comparable to a single RFID reader rollout in one building, except it covers every building and every off-campus use case at once.
+AirTag tracking fits the education cost structure.
+TagLogger tags start at $15 hardware with a per-tag monthly service that falls to $7.50/tag/mo at 80+ tags (live pricing), no reader install, no cellular SIM.
+Tag 2,000 high-value assets across a mid-sized campus and the hardware is about $30K one-time — comparable to equipping a single building with RFID readers, except it covers every building and every off-campus use case at once.

 What schools and universities track with AirTags

-- Laptops, Chromebooks, and iPads — especially for 1:1 programs where devices leave campus
+• Laptops, Chromebooks, and iPads — especially for 1:1 programs where devices leave campus

-- AV carts, projectors, and portable presentation equipment
+• AV carts, projectors, and portable presentation equipment

-- Science lab equipment — microscopes, spectrophotometers, portable instruments
+• Science lab equipment — microscopes, spectrophotometers, portable instruments

-- Athletic equipment — shared balls, training equipment, travel bags, first aid kits
+• Athletic equipment — shared balls, training equipment, travel bags, first aid kits

-- Theater and performing arts — costumes, props, portable instruments, lighting
+• Theater and performing arts — costumes, props, portable instruments, lighting

-- Maintenance and facilities equipment — shared tools, ladders, cleaning equipment
+• Maintenance and facilities equipment — shared tools, ladders, cleaning equipment

-- Music department instruments — especially on rental or loan to students
+• Music department instruments — especially on rental or loan to students

-- Campus vehicles — maintenance trucks, shuttle vans, athletic team vans
+• Campus vehicles — maintenance trucks, shuttle vans, athletic team vans

-- Library equipment — hotspots, laptops for loan, mobile tech carts
+• Library equipment — hotspots, laptops for loan, mobile tech carts

 K–12 specific use cases